 Ms. Sneed thought about prerequisite skills her students needed.
 Sure, they needed to multiply and divide.
 They could do that.
 But converting inches and feet required multiplying and dividing by 12.
 No, they couldn’t do that.
 And converting ounces and pounds required multiplying and dividing by 16.
 Oh no!

-So how could she move her students from Point A to Point B?
+So how could she move student learning from Point A to Point B?
 They only possessed rudimentary computation skills.

 Ms. Sneed still had a few minutes before leaving for work.
 She ran to her computer and googled the standard for her grade level: